-Gap Closing Component: The Gap Closing component is the second of six components on Ohio's School Report Cards.
-Ensuring success for every child means that schools must close the gaps that exist in the achievement of our students that may be based on income, race, ethnicity or disability.
+Gap Closing Component: Ensuring success for every child means that schools must close the gaps that exist in the achievement of our students that may be based on income, race, ethnicity or disability.
 The Gap Closing component shows how well schools are meeting the performance expectations for our most vulnerable populations of students in English language arts, math, graduation and English language acquisition so that all of Ohio's students can be successful.
-The Gap Closing component incorporates the statewide measurement of interim progress for each relevant student subgroup for English language arts, math and graduation.
+The Gap Closing component also includes the results of the chronic absenteeism indicator.

-The Gap Closing component measures the academic performance of specific subgroups of students, such as racial and demographic groups, against the collective performance of all students in Ohio to determine if there are gaps in academic achievement and progress between groups of students.
-Ohio has made strides over the years to reduce these gaps.
+The Gap Closing component measures the academic performance of specific subgroups of students, such as racial and demographic groups.
+Ohio has made strides over the years to reduce these gaps between each student subgroup and the long-term goals of exceeding proficiency for all students.
 However, much work still is needed to eliminate achievement gaps and bring all students up to the same high level of achievement.